St Saviour's Cathedral, Goulburn

-The St Saviour's Cathedral is the heritage-listed cathedral church of the Anglican Diocese of Canberra and Goulburn in Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
-The cathedral is dedicated to Jesus, in his title of Saviour.
-The current dean is the Very Reverend Phillip Saunders.
+St Saviour's Cathedral is an Australian Anglican cathedral.
+It is the cathedral church of the Anglican Diocese of Canberra and Goulburn in Goulburn, New South Wales.
+The cathedral is dedicated to Jesus in his title of Saviour.
+The current dean is the Very Reverend Gavin Krebs.
 It was added to the New South Wales State Heritage Register on 20 April 2009.

 History

 In 1840 a simple brick church to the designs of a Sydney architect, James Hume, was erected.
 This Church of Saint Saviour was in the manner of English parish churches with a bold square western tower and a simple axiality complementing the Georgian town plan.
 Built by James Wilson, a convict arriving in the colony aboard the Lord Sidmouth in 1819, and his relation Henry Wilson, the foundation stones were obtained from the quarries known as Munoz's on Church Hill.
 James Wilson died during construction of the church after falling from the roof.
 A painting of the original church hangs in the narthex of the current cathedral.

 By the early 1860s, when the Diocese of Sydney could not functionally minister to the Goulburn area, it was decided that the Diocese of Goulburn should be created.
 Accordingly, Bishop Mesac Thomas was consecrated in 1861 and the need for a cathedral church came to be considered.
 When the brick church was taken down the bricks were reused in the floor of the current cathedral.